 Now the real power is in understanding your costs and that they fluctuate.
 If you intimately know your business expenses and vendors you will notice price fluctuations.
 You should evaluate the true cost of each dish at least once a month if not once a week.
 Then adjust prices accordingly.
 If you follow this method, you will make money.

-Repairs and fuel - You bought a truck they cost money.
+You bought a truck they cost money.
 Don't underestimate how much this cost will be and budget accordingly.

 Are you tracking your expenses and costs correctly?

 Get a free analysis to find out.
 It may help decrease your tax liability.

 You will need to market your food truck to drive sales.
 How will you do it?